Percy Lapid slay case hearing postponed

 The brother said the hearing of the case against Bantag was set by the court on 18 March 2024, but was deferred.

 Mabasa added in a message to DAILY TRIBUNE, “If I did not call the clerk of court I have no idea that it was already postponed.
-“Ang nakakainis pangalawang beses na yan ganyan.
-Nung una noong Pebrero, nagparesched din ang prosecution.
-They also did not tell me when is the next hearing.”
+They also did not tell me when is the next hearing”

 Prosecutors in March last year indicted Bantag and former deputy security officer Ricardo Zulueta for two counts of murder for the killing of Lapid and alleged middleman Jun Villamor.

-They also found probable cause to indict self-confessed gunmen Joel Escorial, Israel Dimaculangan, Edmon Dimaculangan, and a certain Orlando for murder as principals by direct participation.
+They also found probable cause to indict self-confessed gunman Joel Escorial, Israel Dimaculangan, Edmon Dimaculangan, and a certain Orlando for murder as principals by direct participation.

 Read more Daily Tribune stories at: https://tribune.net.ph/